RupeshSankpal/Amazon-Ecommerce-Sales-Analysis-Dashboard/README.md

 The E-commerce Sales Dashboard offers a comprehensive overview of sales and profit metrics, allowing users to quickly grasp key insights.
 The main components of the dashboard include:

-- **Monthly Profit Trends:** Line graphs depicting profit variations on a monthly basis.
+- **Monthly Profit Trends:** Line graphs depicting profit variations monthly.
 - **Total Sales and Profit:** Dynamic cards displaying the cumulative total sales and total profit.
 - **Geographical Analysis:** A map visualizing sales and profit distribution across different countries.
 - **Category-wise Performance:** Charts showcasing the performance of product categories.